 - BIR Form No. 1906 – Application for Authority to Print Receipts and sample of Principal Receipts/Invoices.

-The business needs to apply for an Authority to Print Invoices/Receipts from the BIR.
-This should be completed within 30 days from the date of the COR.
+After receiving the COR, a business is still required to apply for an Authority to Print Invoices/Receipts from the BIR.
+The application should be completed within 30 days from the date of the COR.
 Generally, this can be done at the same time as applying for the COR.
-Our two recent articles on issuing receipts and sales invoices in the Philippines provide more information on these elements of compliance.

-So, it is important to get your accounting team or outsourced accounting and bookkeeping services provider on the case as early as possible!
+So, it is important to get your accounting team or outsourced accounting services provider on the case as early as possible!

 Annual Registration Fee

-So, on or before 31 January each year, your business needs to file and pay the annual registration fee of PhP500 to the BIR.
-The filing is submitted through BIR Form 0605.
+On or before 31 January every year, a business must submit process payment to the BIR for the annual registration fee of PhP500.
+The filing and payment of annual registration fee is completed via BIR Form 0605.

-CloudCfo – Outsourced accounting, bookkeeping and finance service provider in the Philippines
+CloudCfo – Tax Compliance Services for Startups and SMEs in the Philippines

 Visit cloudcfo.ph or contact the CloudCfo Team directly by emailing firstname.lastname@example.org.
 Tell us about your business and your specific financial requirements and we can then identify how the CloudCfo Team can add real value and support for the finance function of your business here in the Philippines!